Egypt Vision 2030: Objectives

-1- Quality of life
+Quality of life

-Egypt's poverty rates have reached all-time high, and recently has declined for the first time in 20 years since 1999 from 32.5% to 29.7%.
+Egypt's poverty rates have reached an all-time high, and recently have declined for the first time in 20 years since 1999 from 32.5% to 29.7%.
 The country aims to eliminate poverty by 2030.

-2- Equality and Inclusion
+Social equality

 The Egyptian constitution placed the social aspect of equality and inclusion as a cornerstone of the National Agenda for sustainable development, as it stipulates, “We write a constitution that achieves equality between us in rights and duties without any discrimination,” and its fourth article states, "Sovereignty is for the people alone, that they exercise and protect it, and they are the source of authority, and they safeguard their national unity, which is based on the principles of equality, justice and equal opportunities for all citizens."

 Therefore, the National Agenda seeks to achieve social justice and social integration, and to promote active citizenship and positive participation for all segments of society.
-The issues of empowerment, equality and social justice are among the core issues that the Egypt's Vision of 2030 focuses on.
+The issues of empowerment, equality, and social justice are among the core issues Egypt Vision 2030 focuses on.

-3- Robust Economy
+Economics

 Egypt's current fiscal policy seeks to reduce the state budget deficit and public debt.
 The transformation towards a knowledge-based digital economy, encouraging innovation, research and development, enhancing the role of promising economic sectors, in addition to encouraging medium, small and micro enterprises, which are among the most important factors that lead to raising the degree of economic flexibility, increasing employment opportunities, achieving financial inclusion, and integrating the informal economic sector, leading to sustainable inclusive growth.

-4- Knowledge and Innovation
+Education

-As the country aims to establish a close relationship between localizing and employing technology and benefiting from it for sustainable inclusive growth and linking it to social aspects by investing in human capital and building scientific and practical capabilities in accordance with the latest educational systems, technical qualification and vocational training, leading to improving the level of educational and training services provided, all in order to improve productivity and positively affect the labor market.
+As the country aims to establish a close relationship between localizing and employing technology and benefiting from it for sustainable inclusive growth and linking it to social aspects by investing in human capital and building scientific and practical capabilities in accordance with the latest educational systems, technical qualification and vocational training, leading to improving the level of educational and training services provided, all in order to increase productivity and positively affect the labor market.

-5- Sustainable Environment
+Environmental politics

 Egypt seeks to preserve both development and the environment together through the rational use of resources in a way that preserves the rights of future generations in a more secure and adequate way.
-The country aims to achieve this by facing the effects of climate change, enhancing the resilience of ecosystems and the ability to face natural hazards and disasters, increasing reliance on renewable energy and adopting sustainable consumption and production patterns.
+The country aims to achieve this by facing the effects of climate change, enhancing the resilience of ecosystems and the ability to address natural hazards and disasters, increasing reliance on renewable energy, and adopting sustainable consumption and production patterns.

-6- Governance
+Governance

-When it comes to governance of the state, Egypt's vision for the future is to establish governance and adherence to laws, rules and procedures under the rule of law and an institutional framework necessary to achieve transparency, accountability and fight corruption.
+When it comes to governance of the state, Egypt's vision for the future is to establish governance and adherence to laws, rules, and procedures under the rule of law and an institutional framework necessary to achieve transparency, accountability, and fight corruption.